-If, after an independent assessment of the risks, PSA Life Insurance considers that the Standard Formula reflects the risks in an appropriate manner, given the size and complexity of the Company, the ORSA shall rely on the Standard Formula for the assessment of those risks.
+If, after an independent assessment of the risks, Stellantis Life Insurance considers that the Standard Formula reflects the risks in an appropriate manner, given the size and complexity of the Company, the ORSA shall rely on the Standard Formula for the assessment of those risks.

-The Standard Formula, may not appropriately assess other risks, included in the SCR calculation, because the risk profile of PSA Life Insurance deviates significantly from the assumptions underlying the formula.
+The Standard Formula, may not appropriately assess other risks, included in the SCR calculation, because the risk profile of Stellantis Life Insurance for those particular risks may deviate significantly from the assumptions underlying the Formula.
+In such case, the assessment shall be made through an adjustment of the parameters of the Standard Formula.

 For some other risks, the Standard Formula itself is not appropriate and an adjustment would not be enough to properly reflect the risk.
-For these risks a completely independent assessment or a scenario based approach is carried out.
+For these risks a completely independent assessment or a scenario-based approach is carried out.
 Strategic and compliance risks are not included in the SCR calculation.
-For these types of risk, the assessment shall be made through a scenario based approach.
+For these types of risk, the assessment shall be made through a scenario-based approach.